karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Perf(bounds): add candidate-filtered jump sweep for earliest bound.
+  While status is blackout, only the controlling blackout’s end and higher‑priority active starts are considered; state is recomputed at the jump target (ends-before-starts).
+This skips dense low‑priority occurrences masked by long higher‑priority blackouts.
+Public behavior unchanged; tests remain green.
 - Perf(bounds): add single-rule pre-pass for earliest/latest and early
   open-end detection.
 Skip the backward sweep when open-ended, and accept earliest start when earliest active start precedes earliest blackout start,  and latest end when latest active end succeeds latest blackout end.
   Fall back to forward/backward sweeps on ties/ambiguity to preserve correctness.

 - Docs(README/handbook): add brief React hooks description to README and expand